 China is the biggest renewable energy market in the world, with total installed capacity of 728GW at the end of 2018, equivalent to more than one third of total installed power capacity, and Macquarie is committed to helping power the transition to a low carbon economy.

-Stanley joined Macquarie’s Infrastructure and Real Assets (MIRA) division in 2016 to take a lead role in the organisation's renewables strategy in China.
+Stanley joined the Macquarie Asset Management Real Assets division in 2016 to take a lead role in the organisation's renewables strategy in China.
 A Beijing local with a finance and asset management background, his job is overseeing existing renewable projects and building new ones.

 The scope of his role is diverse and includes originating deals, raising debt financing from local financial institutions and asset management post investment.
 One day he might be meeting with local government or engineering, procurement and construction (EPC) contractors and the next would find him negotiating interest rates.
 Stanley’s role also includes engaging with local communities, which is part of Macquarie’s commitment to supporting a cleaner China.

-“MIRA currently has an interest in 21 renewable energy assets located in 13 countries around the world”, says Stanley.
+“We currently have an interest in 21 renewable energy assets located in 13 countries around the world”, says Stanley.
 “Many of these developments have grown in scale and size over the last few years.
-For example, Jinko Power, one of China's leading solar-farm operators in which a MIRA-managed fund invested in 2014, has achieved a more than ten-fold increase in capacity since MIRA’s investment, to reach 3.1GW by the end of last year," he says.
+For example, Jinko Power, one of China's leading solar-farm operators in which a MAM-managed fund invested in 2014, has achieved a more than ten-fold increase in capacity since our investment, to reach 3.1GW by the end of last year," he says.

 Helping to overcome some of the challenges with renewable energy is also part of Stanley’s remit: "A challenge for solar operators is that most of the population lives along the east coast, whereas much of the solar capacity has been developed in the West of China, leading to a reduction in the output in some areas.
 Furthermore, wind and solar are not baseload, so they cannot guarantee 24-hour supply."